Top 5 Tips to Age-Proof your Hips

 Tip 2: Eat a mineral-rich diet

 Make sure your diet contains the essential minerals for bone health—calcium in particular—and you’re getting enough sun for your Vitamin D levels.
 Mr Parminder J Singh explains that most people in Australia don’t need supplements if their diet is healthy.
-You can find current dietary recommendations from Osteoporosis here.
+Take a look at the current dietary recommendations for Osteoporosis.
 If you do require a calcium supplement, your doctor will recommend the right dose for you.

 Smoking and alcohol are also detrimental to bone health; speak to your doctor about a treatment plan to help you with a smoking or alcohol habit, and visit the Quit Now website for resources for smokers.